The James Gardner family rift 1869

 But the true story is even sadder than this.
 James Gardner and Virginia Ellen Ball had to leave behind their illegitimate child, Joseph James who was brought up as Mary’s son.

-This alone is the reason that the James Gardner business split into two.
+This alone is the reason that the James Gardner business split into two, father and son stopped working together, and there was a family rift that was never repaired.

 1861